ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ### Additional unit APIs

 We considered a few different options for displaying units within a cell, but it was unclear if any of them would satisfy the requirements of our clients.
-Because there are a number of open questions regarding the client requirements, we decided to defer any work involving units.
+Because there are a number of open questions regarding the client requirements, we initially decided to defer any work involving units.
+Later, we revisited unit support as an alternative to implementing a separate file size column type.

 Some of the options considered are described below: